 Welcome to our page on coordination with Oregon’s nine federally recognized Tribes.
 The Higher Education Coordinating Commission (HECC) honors the sovereignty of Oregon’s Tribes and seeks to collaborate on all postsecondary initiatives that may have an impact on their communities.
 Our goal is to collaborate with tribal partners and state agencies to achieve mutual education goals and establish lasting relationships built on trust and mutual respect.

-HECC leaders participate in quarterly Government-to-Government Tribal Education Cluster meetings, and collaborate with the Governor’s Office and education agencies to accomplish the state’s educational goals.
-The tribal education cluster focuses on identifying potential areas of partnership, leadership, relationship connection and resources to assist both the Tribes and the state.
+We do this by actively participating in the quarterly Government to Government Tribal Education Cluster meetings.
+Government to Government Tribal Education Cluster meetings are held in collaboration with the Governor’s Office and education agencies to accomplish the state’s educational goals.
+The Tribal Education Cluster allows us to identify potential areas of partnership, and build relationships while providing resources to assist both the Tribes and the state.

 2023 HECC Updates

 Apply for the Oregon Tribal Student Grant.
 Launched in 2022, this program provides funding for Oregon tribal students who are members of the nine federally recognized Tribes to offset the cost of attendance at eligible Oregon colleges and universities.

 Explore grant and contracting opportunities.

 HECC Grant and Contract Opportunities